enrriquep3/enrriquep.com/src/data/about.md

 # Intro

-I'm a hard-working and passionate front-end web developer, I like to write clean, reusable, and maintainable code to create beautiful user interface.
+I'm a hard-working and passionate front-end web developer, I like to write clean, reusable, and maintainable code to create beautiful user interfaces.
 I'm a highly motivated Web Developer, passionate about learning new technologies to build and maintain appealing user-friendly websites and applications.
 If you think I can be helpful to you or would like to meet me, please feel free to get in touch.

 # Currently